deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Notice the where is the address of the pointer `addressof(base_of_ptes_pointer)`.
 This is because we don't want to overwrite the `c_void_p`'s address with anything- we want to store the value inside of the pointer.

-This will store the value inside of the pointer because our write-what-where primtive writes a "what" value to a pointer.
+This will store the value inside of the pointer because our write-what-where primitive writes a "what" value to a pointer.

 Next, we make an IOCTL call to the routine that jumps to the arbitrary write in the driver.